blakjakau/dev.jakbox.conduit/implementation-guide.md

-# Conduit API: Implementation Guide for AI
+# Conduit API: Implementation Guide

-This document details the Conduit API, designed for clear, direct implementation by an AI.
+This document details the Conduit API, designed for clear, direct implementation.
 All communication is via standard HTTP/WebSocket, with JSON for structured data.

 ## Authentication & Authorization